nikomatsakis/eurorust-2023/index.md

 ---

-# But async fn and impl Trait can't be used everywhere
+# But async fn and impl Trait are limited

 ```rust
 trait Handler {